godotengine/godot-docs/tutorials/3d/using_decals.rst

 When using the Mobile renderer, only 8 decals can be applied on each individual Mesh *resource*.
 If there are more decals affecting a single mesh, not all of them will be rendered on the mesh.

+When using the Compatibility renderer, only 8 decals can be applied on each individual Mesh *resource*.
+If there are more decals affecting a single mesh, not all of them will be rendered on the mesh.
+The maximum number of decals that can be rendered in a single view is 64.
+This limit can be changed by adjusting :ref:`Max Decals <class_ProjectSettings_property_rendering/limits/opengl/max_decals>` in **Project Settings > Rendering > Limits > OpenGL**.